haquanq-frontendmentor/fylo-dark-theme-landing-page/README.md

-## Frontend Mentor - Fylo dark theme landing page solution
+## Frontend Mentor - Fylo Dark Theme Landing Page Solution

 This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.